kaiquegarcia/goquake/README.md

 # How to use

 1. Clone the repository
-2. Run `go run .` to call the program.
+2. Run `go run . report` to call the program.

 # Customizations